PrivateAIM/node-hub-api-adapter/README.md

 API_CLIENT_ID="hub-adapter"  # Client name of this API as defined in keycloak API_CLIENT_SECRET="someSecret"  # Client secret of this API as defined in keycloak
 #NODE_SVC_OIDC_URL="https://data-center.node.com/keycloak/realms/flame"  # The internal IDP used by other Node microsvcs
+#OVERRIDE_JWKS=""  # JWKS URI to override the endpoints fetched from the IDP issuer (meant for local testing)
 ```